projectsbysander/tvshow-fe-assignment/README.md

 One of the main benefits of Next is that it enables SSR (server-side rendering).
 This means the server can generate the HTML for a page and send it to the client, rather than the client generating the HTML using JavaScript.
 This can improve the performance and SEO of your app.

 Also the developer experience, more performance and flexibility has improved in the new release of next 13, where you can now use React Server (async) Components, a very intuitive file-based routing and streaming.

+## folder structure

+Typically I like using UI libraries.
+In my current position, my team and I developed our own design system.
+The folder structure of our ui components are very similar, where components have their own component, tests and storybook files.
+The component is exported from an index.ts file to prevent exporting double naming collisions and imported/exported in @ui/index.ts.

+Nextjs provides file-based routing.
+The App directly also provides a very intuitive separation of concerns with regards to shared or local layouts, loading and error states.

 ## testing